Does Stevia Break a Fast? (Intermittent Fasting)

-Stevia was suspected of being carcinogenic, damaging embryos and making them infertile.
+Stevia was suspected of being carcinogenic, damaging embryos, and making people infertile.

 Among other things, an animal study published in 1968 in the scientific journal “Science” triggered a debate about the compatibility of stevia products.

-However, they were carried out with stevia’s gift that were beyond what was customary in the kitchen.
+However, they were carried out with amounts of stevia that were beyond what was customary in the kitchen.
 No harmful effects have been identified in further studies.